+Persistent inequalities:

-- Persistent inequalities: These lead to lower quality of life and shorter life expectancy for many, particularly for residents in parts of Basildon, Thurrock and Southend.
-Partners agree that eradicating these differences starts by acknowledging and investing in the wider determinants of health and ensuring pathway design begins with prevention and early intervention.
-This must also involve a real focus on babies, children, and young people, where many future health problems are seeded. - Growing and ageing population: With this comes a wide array of conditions including dementia, cardiovascular disease, cancer, diabetes, and chronic obstructive pulmonary disease, as well as the wider challenges of frailty and increased social isolation.
-It is vital that solutions better meet the increasing volume and complexity of need in a sustainable way, including the provision of care closer to home.
-This is a ticking time-bomb in terms of future pressure on Integrated Care System partners across health and care services if we do not act now. - Mental health conditions: These are increasing in both adults and children and in some areas suicide rates are increasing at a worrying pace.
-Supporting people to feel comfortable talking about mental health, reducing stigma, and encouraging communities to work together are highlighted as key to improving mental health and wellbeing.
-Community partners have a particularly important role to play in the here and now, well before people present to mental health services for children and adults.
+These lead to lower quality of life and shorter life expectancyfor many, particularly for residents in parts of Basildon, Thurrock and Southend.
+Partners agree eradicating these differences starts by acknowledging and investing in the wider determinants of health and ensuring pathway design begins with prevention and early intervention.
+This must also involve a real focus on babies, children and young people, where many future health problems are seeded.

+Growing and ageing population:

+With this comes a wide array of conditions including dementia, cardiovascular disease, cancer, diabetes, and chronic obstructive pulmonary disease, as well as the wider challenges of frailty and increased social isolation.
+It is vital our solutions better meet the increasing volume and complexity of need in a sustainable way, including the provision of care closer to home.
+This pressure will only increase on Integrated Care System partners if we do not act now in terms of future pressure on Integrated Care System partners across health and care services if we do not act now.

+Mental health conditions:

+These are increasing in both adults and children and in some areas suicide rates are increasing at a worrying pace.
+Supporting people to feel comfortable talking about mental health, reducing stigma and encouraging communities to work together are highlighted as key to improving mental health and wellbeing.
+Community partners have a particularly important role to play in supporting mental health and wellbeing ahead of escalation to mental health services for children and adults.

-1.6.
-Our communities - evidence of need
+1.6 Our communities - evidence of need